bjcosta/landscaping/README.md

 * Chickens at top of slope (nutrient rich run-off to plants) with small water tank storage draining into swales
 * Swales in circular pattern going down the slope to slow water down and let it sink into the soil
 * Protection of pond from run-off using berms, drainage and positioning
-* Collection of water into tanks from roof
+* Collection of water into tank + under house storage bladder from roof
 * Overflow from roof collection tank into the pond
-* Overflow from pond to another swale for keeping plants well watered
+* Overflow from pond to more under ground water storage
-* Addition of extra under-ground water storage
+* Large run off overflow from pond, and overflow from underground storage to swale
+* Pumping from underground storage back to pond waterfall to keep water oxygenated and healthy

 You will notice that the water flow is linked across various aspects of the entire system to try and keep it on the property as long as possible.

 ## Swales

 A common tool to help water retention are swales.
-These are usually depressions/trenches dug to hold water so it can infiltrate the soil better instead of running off the top.
+These are usually depressions/trenches dug in the ground to hold water for a small period of time so it can infiltrate the soil better instead of running off the top.

 ![photos/swales.png](photos/swales.png)